aravindcheruvu/aravindcheruvu.github.io/_pages/about.md

 My expertise lies in conversational AI systems, particularly chatbots.
 I am currently investigating and mitigating toxicity in chatbots and working on model customization pipelines.
 My research explores attacks and defenses using state-of-the-art Large Language Models (LLMs).
 Additionally, I have experience in the Computer Vision (CV) domain, working on deepfakes, GANs, and diffusion models.

-Beyond my research, I have 4.5 years of consulting experience, during which I worked on several large-scale projects with US-based clients.
+**I am currently working as GenAI Research Intern at Samsung Research America (SRA)**.
+I also have 4.5 years of consulting experience, during which I worked on several large-scale projects with US-based clients.
 At Deloitte Consulting, I specialized as an Oracle Payroll Implementation Specialist.
 I completed my Bachelor's in Information Technology in 2016 from VNR VJIET, Hyderabad (affiliated with JNTU), where I gained research experience in Temporal Data Mining and Network Security.

-**PS: I am actively seeking research collaborations in generative AI and security.
+**I am looking for full-time opportunities from May 2026.
 If you are interested, please drop me an email.**

 📄 **[Download my latest resume]({{ base_path }}/files/Aravind_Cheruvu_Resume_Latest.pdf)** - Updated with current research and achievements.

 ## Latest News
+* I have successfully passed my Ph.D.
+Preliminary exam.
 * I have attended The Amazon - Virginia Tech Initiative for Efficient and Robust Machine Learning - Fall retreat in Oct 2024.
 * I have attended **IEEE S&P 2024** as a coauthor in SFO in May 2024.
 * I have successfully passed my Ph.D.
 Qualifier exam with a perfect score.